Leonard Korir: Professional

-After completing his studies at Iona he focused more on road running.
+After completing his studies at Iona, he focused more on road running.
 He was runner-up at the Healthy Kidney 10K in 2012 and made his half marathon debut with 61:19 minutes for fourth at the 2013 New York City Half Marathon.
 He won the Bix 7 Road Race that same year, but was down the order at the Delhi Half Marathon in ninth.
-He regularly ran in lower level American road races, with highlights including third at the 2014 Boston Half Marathon.
+He regularly ran in lower-level American road races, with highlights including third at the 2014 Boston Half Marathon.

-In 2015 a win at the New York Half Marathon in 61:06 minutes established him among the best on the American circuit, as he edged training partner Stephen Sambu by one second.
+In 2015, a win at the New York Half Marathon in 61:06 minutes established him among the best on the American circuit, as he edged training partner Stephen Sambu by one second.
 He was third at the BAA 10K and won the Bix 7 Road Race for the second time.
 He moved back to the track in the 2016 season, achieving a win at the Stanford Invitational with a time of 27:58.65 minutes.
-In September 2015 Korir joined the U.S. Army as a driver.
+In September 2015, Korir joined the U.S. Army as a driver.

 He gained eligibility to represent the United States in May 2016.
-In his debut at national level he placed in the top three at the 2016 United States Olympic Trials behind Galen Rupp and Shadrack Kipchirchir (another former Kenyan).
+In his debut at the national level, he placed in the top three at the 2016 United States Olympic Trials behind Galen Rupp and Shadrack Kipchirchir (another former Kenyan).
 This achievement qualified him to place on the American Olympic team for the 2016 Summer Olympics.
+At the 2024 U.S. Olympic Marathon Trials, he finished third, potentially earning him a spot to represent the United States at the 2024 Paris Olympics.
+He was confirmed for a spot on June 6, when the third spot was unlocked and given to Korir.